 Unfortunately, not every book has an audio edition.
 Audiobooks can also be fairly expensive compared to their ebook counterparts.
 But despair not, my fellow audiophiles!

-I've discovered a way to turn any ebook into an audiobook using an iPhone.
+I've discovered a way to turn any ebook into an audiobook, and all you need is an iPhone.

 You see, iPhones come with an accessibility feature for the visually impaired.
 Once this feature is switched on, your phone will read to you whatever content is on the screen, including an ebook!